basho/basho_docs/source/languages/en/riakcs/tutorials/fast-track/Building-a-Local-Test-Environment.md

 ## Installing Your First Node

+You should complete the following preparatory steps _before_ installing and running Riak and Riak CS.

 ### Step 1: Raise your system's open file limits

 Riak can consume a large number of open file handles during normal operation.
-See the [[Open Files Limit|Open-Files-Limit]] documentation for more information on how to increase your system's open files limit.
+See the [[Open Files Limit]] documentation for more information on how to increase your system's open files limit.

 If you are the root user, you can increase the system's open files limit *for the current session* with this command: